mwbowers/mwbowers.github.io/manuals/migrations/mssql-input-only-physical-fields.md

 These are the SQL types and constraints in tables and views that DataGate Linear recognizes as INPUT-only fields:

- - Rowversion columns (aka, timestamp type),
+ - Rowversion columns
- - IDENTITY columns,
+ - IDENTITY columns
- - *Computed* columns,
+ - *Computed* columns
- - all join file fields,
+ - Join file fields

 While DataGate does not create these type of columns, sometimes it is necesary or convinient to add them by hand as part of a remediation or optimization process.
 For example, remediating a logical key field that is retyped will [require a computed field](mssql-logical-field-restriction.html) like this one: